mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ So I hope that now you can see there is a really expansive world of composability out there.

-^ We seemingly have many different flavors of composition out there in the world, everything from adding a couple of integers together to zipping parsers together, to even pulling back reducers along key paths and case paths!
+^ We seemingly have many different flavors of composition out there in the world, everything from adding a couple of integers together to zipping parsers together, to even pulling back reducers along key paths and case paths

+^ But they are all unified under the umbrella of a single,strict definition of composition, which is the act of combining two objects of the same type into a third object of the same type.

 ---